DRSDavidSoft/additional-hosts/README.md

 In order to get notified of an update, you can mark my repository as "watched".
 I update this list on a weekly basis.

 ### License
 This repository is licensed under MIT License © 2019 David Refoua.
-All re-distribution of my lists, provided that you credit my name and work, are encouraged and highly welcome.
+All re-distribution of my lists, provided that you credit my name and work, are welcome and encouraged.